HOW DO I APPLY?

-WHAT DO I DO IF I WANT TO CHANGE MY FIRST PPREFERENCE COURSE TO ANOTHER COURSE?
+WHAT DO I DO IF I WANT TO CHANGE MY FIRST PREFERENCE COURSE TO ANOTHER COURSE?

 You will need to write or email us (firstname.lastname@example.org) to let us know that you would like to change courses.
 We will be happy to make this change as long as you meet the entry requirements and there are places available on the course that you wish to change to.

 WHAT DO I NEED TO DO IF I WANT TO WITHDRAW MY APPLICATION?

-If you are no longer interested in taking your place, before the course commences, you should email the Admin staff (email@example.com) to let us know so that we can offer your place to another applicant.
+If you are no longer interested in taking your place, before the course commences, you should email email@example.com to let us know so that we can offer your place to another applicant.

 Once the course commences, if you wish to leave, you should talk to your Course Coordinator and/or a member of our Guidance Team.

 WHAT FEES WILL I HAVE TO PAY?

 You will have to pay an acceptance fee of €50.

 In response to the cost of living crisis, we are implementing a significant reduction in fees for all domestic (EU, EEA) students undertaking a Post Leaving Cert (PLC) course in the upcoming academic year 2023-2024.
 All fees (exams, student services, product fees), excluding the acceptance fee of €50, have been waived.
 Non EU/EEA students will be required to pay tuition and other course fees.